How Can I Tell if My Olive Oil is (or isn't) Extra

 make their special olive oil, producers will generally pick the olives by hand so as not to bruise the skin

-begin to ferment, which will degrade the quality of the oil.
+with any fruit—will begin to ripen or ferment, which will lower the quality of the oil.

-At the mill, any leaves or twigs are removed, the olives are rinsed in fresh,
+At the mill, leaves or twigs are removed, the olives are rinsed in fresh, cold

 will produce more oil, but at the expense of the oil's flavor and nutrients.